Kamado’s are hands-down a great barbecue. They’re versatile, durable and make some darn good food. But, they’re pretty pricey…

 Ease of use:

-- Two tier 18″ multi-level grate design offers versatility
+- Two tier 18″ multi-level grate design gives you the versatility to modify your setup

 - Slide out ash tray

-- Two folding side racks with tool hooks
+- Two folding side tables with tool hooks

 - Grill gripper